 - Compression Test writes a data pattern of known compressibility to tape.
 The test then rewinds the tape and reads the file just written.
-The read and write hardware compression ratios are calculated to ascertain that the hardware compression is enabled and working.
-If the script finds that hardware compression has been disabled by the host or by switch configuration, it reports this to the user.
+The read and write hardware compression ratios are calculated to ascertain that the hardware compression has been disabled by the host or by switch configuration, it reports this to the user.
 The compression ratios are displayed to the user and should be approximately 2:1.
 This test is useful if tape capacity or hardware compression is in doubt.
 This test is available for DLT, LTO, and DDS drives only. - DLT FUP Creation Test takes a firmware image and writes it to a tape cartridge for use as a firmware update (FUP) tape.
-This test is only available for DLT drives. - LTO FUP Creation Test takes a firmware image and writes it to a tape cartridge for use as a FUP tape.
-This test is only available for LTO drives.

-- DLT SRAM Check Tests (short and long versions) check drive logs for existing evidence of SRAM chip corruption, and they perform a read/write test to check the drive for susceptibility to SRAM corruption problems.
+This test is available for DLT, DLT1, SDLT, and VS-80 drives. - LTO FUP Creation Test takes a firmware image and writes it to a tape cartridge for use as a FUP tape.
+This test is only available for LTO drives. - DLT SRAM Check Tests (short and long versions) check drive logs for existing evidence of SRAM chip corruption, and they perform a read/write test to check the drive for susceptibility to SRAM corruption problems.
 The test is destructive to data on the cartridge in the drive.
-These tests are only available for DLT drives. - Initalize Element Status Test performs an initialize element status command on the library.
+These tests are only available for DLT drives.

+- Initalize Element Status Test performs an initialize element status command on the library.
 This test is available for all libraries. - Lateral Motion Test performs lateral motions of the robotics to enhance performance of brush tracks.
 This test is available for C7200 library models only. - MO Configuration Test + Reset checks the configuration parameters of the MO drive and identifies configurations that differ from the factory default settings.
 If settings differ, the test can reset the drive to the factory defaults.
-This test is only available for MO drives. - LTO Thermal Test monitors the temperature sensors of an LTO drive to ensure that the drive is cooling properly when installed in a server.
+This test is only available for MO drives. - LTO Thermal Test monitors the temperature sensors of an LTO drive to ensure that the drive is cooling properly when installed in a server. - DLT Acceptance Test correlates with testing that is currently done on returned drives.
+If the DLT8000 acceptance test fails, then this same drive would probably fail testing within the return process.
+If the DLT8000 acceptance test passes, then this same drive would probably pass testing within the return process.
+Correlation testing between this test and the test used within the return process has shown good results.